 Bokashi is as easy as it sounds.
 Still, sometimes things can go wrong.
-For example, I learned a few things when I first started composting cat liter.
+For example, I learned a few things when I first started composting cat litter.

 For starters, you can bokashi that awful chemical, clumping cat litter you get at the grocery store.
-But, those nasty chemicals are still in there at the end.
+However, those nasty chemicals are still in there at the end.

 I suggest you avoid using bokashi on anything with questionable chemicals in them.
 The same goes for plants that have fungal pathogens or disease.
 It’s better to leave those out of the bokashi bucket.

 Bokashi requires airtight conditions.
-But it also needs sufficient moisture.
+Still, it also needs sufficient moisture.
 When you bokashi all your kitchen scraps, you tend to have lots of extra moisture.